Shell by Example: Line Filters POSIX

 printf "a\nb\nc\n" | tee /dev/stderr | tr '[:lower:]' '[:upper:]'

-xargs as line processor:
+xargs can be used as a line processor:

 echo "Using xargs:"